 If many or all of the teeth are missing, dentists use more than one implants to fix the bridges.
 This way, they can replace even entire lower or upper dental arches in the long run.

 The slight disadvantage of this method is that it takes a long a time.
 Getting a fixed denture with the traditional way (the grinding of tooth abutments) usually only takes a few weeks.
 But the fixed implant supported denture can be placed after about half a year.
 This is the amount of time necessary for the supporting false root to heal and ossify.
 The patient has to bear a minor dental surgical procedure as well.
-The long term advantages, however, amply compensate the patient for the inconveniences.
+The long-term advantages, however, amply compensate the patient for the inconveniences.

 Complete fixed dentures

 Implants may also grant a better quality of life to those who have removable complete dentures.
 In the completely edentulous mouth, the adhesive forces, the muscle tone, and the force of gravity hold the denture in its place.
 Even when combined, these forces cannot provide enough support for the process of chewing and speaking.
 However, two lower and four upper implants can provide great stability to the removable dentures.
-Chewing and speaking becomes more firm, the confidence of the individual increases.
+Chewing and speaking become more firm, the confidence of the individual increases.

 Patients who can receive implants may also consider a replacement.
 This means that by having a bit more implants their complete removable dentures could be replaced with more convenient solutions of fixed bridges.